-A Mediterranean native, a rosemary plant (Rosmarinus officinalis) will grace an outdoor herb garden in U.S. Department of Agriculture plant hardiness zones 7 through 9, but you can also grow it in a pot and bring it indoors for winter in cooler climates.
+A Mediterranean native, rosemary (Salvia rosmarinus) will grace an outdoor herb garden in U.S. Department of Agriculture plant hardiness zones 7 through 11, but you can also grow it in a pot and bring it indoors for winter in cooler climates.
 Although easy to grow, this fragrant herb is susceptible to several plant diseases, including powdery mildew.
-Several natural, homemade spray solutions help get rid of powdery mildew disease on a rosemary.
+Luckily, several spray solutions help get rid of powdery mildew disease on a rosemary.

 Powdery mildew on rosemary leaves typically starts out as small, dusty, white spots that enlarge to cover entire plant surfaces with a white to light gray, powdery coating.
 Once covered, the affected leaves can't photosynthesize efficiently and the plant may experience stunted growth and reduced vigor.
 Affected foliage sometimes turns yellow, curls, dies and falls from the plant prematurely.

 The white powder is a mass of tiny fungal spores, which spread via wind gusts to other plants.
 Unlike other fungal pathogens, powdery mildew spores require dry plant surfaces to germinate and grow.
 Standing water kills the spores.
 Powdery mildew disease thrives during humid weather when cool nights follow warm days.
 Temperatures falling between 60 and 80 degrees Fahrenheit create the ideal environment for the fungus to infect rosemary plants.

 Compost tea solutions have antifungal properties that may control powdery mildew fungi.
 Commercial compost tea kits exist, but you can easily make your own:

 - Combine 1 part aged compost with 5 or 6 parts water.
 (Finished compost containing a little manure seems to work most effectively.)

 - Let the solution sit for seven to 14 days before you strain it.